64kramsystem/rpi_vpn_router/README.md

     eject $SDCARD_DRIVE

 Now, insert the SD card in the RPi, turn it on, and logon.
-The system will start an autoupdate; it can be checked using

-    watch -n 1 'pgrep -a dpkg'

-Attempts to update the apt cache and/or to install any package will result in `Could not get lock /var/lib/dpkg/lock`.

-Once the update is completed, install openvpn and reboot:
+Update the apt index (but don't perform any upgrade!), install openvpn and reboot:

     apt install -y openvpn
     reboot